zubairkhan-ai/langchain-learning/README.md

 ## Models and Embeddings

-This repository mainly uses local Hugging Face models, including TinyLlama.
+This repository mainly uses local Hugging Face models, including **TinyLlama**.

 For text embeddings, the examples use Sentence Transformers models such as: